piffpaffpuff/woocommerce-delivery-notes/readme.txt

 === I need some more content on the order, how can I add it? ===

 The plugin uses the exact same content as WooCommerce.
-If the content isn't availbale in WooCommerce, then it will neither be in the delivery note and invoice.
+If the content isn't available in WooCommerce, then it will neither be in the delivery note and invoice.
 In case you have some special needs, you first have to enhance WooCommerce to solve your issue.
 Afterwards you can integrate the solution into the invoice and delivery note template via hooks.

 === How can I translate the plugin? ===

 Upload your language file to `/wp-content/languages/plugins/` (create this folder if it doesn't exist).
 WordPress will then load the language.
-Make sure you use the same locale as in your configuration and the correct plugin locale ie. `woocommerce-delivery-notes-it_IT.mo/.po`.
+Make sure you use the same locale as in your configuration and the correct plugin locale i.e. `woocommerce-delivery-notes-it_IT.mo/.po`.

 Please [contribute your translation](http://translate.wpautobahn.com/projects/wordpress-plugins-deckerweb/woocommerce-delivery-notes) to include it in the distribution.